LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

       Blind carbon copy recipients of the message.
    :param -body:
       The body of the message.
 Either a ``-body`` or ``-html`` part (or both) is required.
-See the section on sending HTML Messages for details about how to create HTML and mixed messages.
+See the section :ref:`sending-email-html` for details about how to create HTML and mixed messages.
    :param -html:
       The HTML part of the message.
 Either a ``-body`` or ``-html`` part (or